renatarsilva/renatarsilva/README.md

 <p align="center">

-  I'm passionate about technology, data, and process optimization, with a solid background in Business Administration and specialization in Data Analysis.
-Currently diving deep into Software Engineering to expand my technical skills and enhance my ability to build effective solutions.
-Using:</p>
+I am passionate about technology, data, and process optimization, with a solid background in Business Administration and specialization in Data Analysis.
+I am currently studying Technology in Systems Analysis and Development and delving into Full-Stack Development to expand my technical skills and enhance my ability to create effective solutions.
+Using…

 <div align="left">
   <img src="https://cdn.simpleicons.org/python/3776AB" height="40" alt="python logo"  />